-This theory finds reasoning in the fruitless discussions of the two.
+This theory finds reasoning in the fruitless discussions of the two characters.
 On many occasions, Ephraim behaves as if Thomas was a nagging voice in his head, which keeps on blabbering.
 Superstitions, sailor tales, and self-diminishing could all be signs of a mental illness.
 Furthermore, consider Ephraim’s origins – the need to change his name, looking for a fresh start.

 By creating a fake companion, Ephraim tries to remain sane, but then the solitude drives him mad.